 This article is a stub.
 You can help the IndieWebCamp wiki by expanding it.

 PubSubHubbub (PuSH) is a notification-based protocol for publishing and subscribing to feeds/streams in real time.
 Currently there are no known indieweb sites that subscribe to anything using PuSH, but there are a few separate-UI indie-readers that subscribe to h-feed using PuSH.

 You should implement PuSH for your home page updates so that IndieWeb readers (like shrewdness, ) can:

 - promptly receive your posts when you publish them

 - and avoid polling your server with unnecessary traffic

-Tantek Çelik uses Falcon to send PuSH notifications of each post in his tantek.com Atom feed file since 2010-02-01.
+Tantek Çelik uses Falcon to send PuSH notifications from his site tantek.com

 Aaron Parecki uses p3k to send PuSH notifications from his site aaronparecki.com